 How about resources other than school materials?

 Yes, we have Campaigning materials to order and download, fundraising ideas, and worship materials, such as prayers and liturgies.
-We provide resources for youth leaders and young people, and our policy & research papers give you more in-depth information about our work.
+We provide resources for young people, and our policy & research papers give you more in-depth information about our work.
 All of these resources can be found in the relevant sections of the website.